 Director, National Center for Credibility Assessment

 Fort Jackson, SC 29207-6804

 It is the individual’s responsibility to make arrangements for lodging while attending classes at the National Center.
-However, the Registrar will coordinate with the lodging personnel at Fort Jackson to make on post lodging accommodations based on the availability of the rooms at the time of registration.
+However, the Registrar will coordinate with lodging personnel at Fort Jackson to make on post accommodations based on the availability of the rooms at the time of registration.
 PLEASE NOTE: on-post lodging is not always available.

 All students/personnel/visitors with lodging on Fort Jackson are to report to the Welcome Center, Building 4394 on Strom Thurmond Boulevard (right inside of Gate 2) upon arrival at Fort Jackson.
 This is the only place they can pick up a key no matter where they stay (exception: VIP cottages).
 The welcome center is operational 24/7.